MagicMike90/design-pattern-typescript/tempate-method/REAMDE.md

-# Strategy
+# Template Method

-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

 ## When to use